margauxlee-dws/PremiumCalculator/README.md

 ## Technology Stack
 Visual Studio 2019
 ASP.NET Core 3.1.402
 ASP.NET Core 3.1 Runtime (v3.1.7) - Windows Hosting Bundle
 Node.js v12.19.0 with NPM v6.14.0
 Swashbuckle.Asp.netCore 5.6.3
 IIS v10.0.19041.1
 NOTE: This application was developed using the technologies and versions as listed above.
 If using different versions, there may be incompabilities.

-##A rchitecture
+## Architecture
 Frontend – Angular
 Backend – ASP.NET CORE API
 Database – SQL Server 2019 Express

 ## Deployment